 In short, Blue Monday is BS.
-It first appeared in 2005 (seriously, we've been repeating this rubbish for thirteen years?!) in a press release from a holiday company.
+It first appeared in 2005 (seriously, we've been repeating this rubbish for that long?!) in a press release from a holiday company.
 As ever, when someone's trying to make you feel bad, you should be wondering what they stand to gain.
 In this case, it was holiday bookings.
 "Everything is terrible, maybe you'll feel better wedged into an economy seat on a plane to Kavos next to a stag party from Romford."

 The 'finding' that the third Monday in January is somehow the worst was 'calculated' using factors like debt and weather.
 It's ascribed to a "Cardiff University psychologist" called Dr Cliff Arnall, but as exasperated Guardian neuroscience columnist Dean Burnett puts it:

 "To be a Cardiff University psychologist you usually have to be employed/publish research from Cardiff School of Psychology, hence I can claim to be one.
 Dr Arnall briefly taught some psychology-related evening classes at the university's adult education centre.
 Apparently, this makes him a Cardiff University psychologist.
 Using that logic, I'm an Asda manager because I once made one of their staff fetch me a discount chicken."

 Speaking to Gizmodo, Dr Burnett explained: